This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

-DiskAccessId property to an instance of a disk access object and also set the NetworkAccessPolicy property to
+DiskAccessId property to an instance of a disk access object and set the NetworkAccessPolicy property to

-Can I use a SAS URI of a disk/snapshot to download the underlying VHD of a VM in the same subnet as the subnet of the private endpoint associated with the disk?
+Can I use the SAS URI of a disk or snapshot to download the underlying VHD of a VM in the same subnet as the subnet of the private endpoint associated with the disk?

 Can I use a SAS URI of a disk/snapshot to download the underlying VHD of a VM not in the same subnet as the subnet of the private endpoint not associated with the disk?